 The document’s text must appear on only one side of the cotton bond paper.
-It is preferable to photocopy the final document onto cotton bond paper; however, it is permissible to use a laser printer, available in Lamson Library and Learning Commons.
+It is preferable to photocopy the final document onto white acid free thesis paper; however, it is permissible to use a laser printer, available in Lamson Library and Learning Commons.
 Do not use inkjet or water soluble ink.
 Pages that have bleeding ink will be returned.
 Pages with broken text, ink blemishes, and crooked text must be recopied.
-Remember to examine the pagination of your document before you put it on cotton bond paper.
+Remember to examine the pagination of your document before printing.
 Pages from page 2 onward should have consecutive page numbers that are the same font size and located in the same position.
 After the copying process is complete, count the pages again to be sure none were skipped.

 This sample may prove helpful, but be sure to verify all formatting decisions with your dissertation adviser or committee.